AElfProject/AElf/docs/resources/smart-contract-apis/vote.md

 ## **Withdraw**

-if the voter regrets to vote somebody, he/she can withdraw the token that he/she has voted.
+If the voter regrets to vote somebody, he/she can withdraw the token that he/she has voted.

 ```Protobuf
 rpc Withdraw (WithdrawInput) returns (google.protobuf.Empty) {}